thomasvarney723/thomasvarney723.github.io/_posts/2017-12-11-intro-to-programming.markdown

 <br>

-The language we’ve been using is known as ClojureScript and it’s one of the world's nicest languages because of its simplicity.
-It has far fewer syntax and semantics than most all other programming languages.
+The language we’ve been using is known as ClojureScript and it’s one of the world's best languages because of its simplicity.
+It has far fewer syntax and semantics than most other programming languages.
 This raw simplicity makes it more powerful than other languages, not less.

 ClojureScript is a dialect of Clojure and designed to run in a web browser.
 The code we’ve explored here works in both languages.
 If you’re interested in playing more with Clojure, <a href="repl.it">repl.it</a> has a browser-based environment with a scratch area.
 A cheatsheet of built-in functions can be found at <a href="https://clojure.org/api/cheatsheet">https://clojure.org/api/cheatsheet</a> and <a href="clojurescriptkoans.com">clojurescriptkoans.com</a> and <a href="4Clojure.com">4Clojure.com</a> both offer little puzzles to cut your teeth on.